yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 or the amounts of [dollars spent]({% pst 2016/jan/2016-01-19-how-expensive-is-outsourcing %}).
 There are many other metrics.
 We can use many of them.
 However, a typical mistake many Agile teams are doing is just ignoring them all.
-They say "we measure only the end result".
+They say "we measure only the end result."
 That's not what the Manifesto is suggesting to do though.

 **Principle #8**: